mihailnenov/players-assignment/README.md

 **Used technology**

 For this task I am using Spring Boot and Spring MVC.
 The main reason is that I have very recent experience with this technology stack.
 I also believe it is very powerful and easy to use.
 It is also very easy to nicely integrate Swagger, which I implemented as well because I believe having live documentation is very important for API.

 Spring Boot solution produces lightweight package suitable for deploying with Docker and Kubenetes.
 Spring Boot can also be configured to use Jetty (instead of Tomcat) as a Java Servlet container, so the packege will be even lighter.

+Please note that the API implementation is a bit complicated for this simple problem, but my idea is to show how a real life implementation should look like.

 **Run unit tests:**